HellocsWorld/Final_APP/README.md

-# Debate ChatROOM App
+# ChatROOM App

-A simple social app focused on creating chatting rooms about simple subjects like politics, food, animes, etc. each user can create a new chatRooM with a question or go into a chatRooM already created. users will receive notification only when someone reply to their comments.
+a message app to chat between two users. the app allows two users two communicate via app. the app connects by username sharing.

 #Must-have features
 1) a profile feature (image, name, email, birthdate)
-2) a chatroom view(question section and comment section)
+2) a welcome page
-3) a search feature to look for new chatroom
+3) a signing page
+4) a message page( send new mesage, create new message, see old message)
+5) a private message window (send and receive message)

 #nice-to-have features
-1) a direct message feature
+1) a group chat feature
-2) a include image on question feature
+2) a like feature